Senate Organizational Affairs Committee

 - Serve as liaison for clubs at all Senate meetings.

-The Co-Chairs are great sources of information regarding student organizations and can be contacted via email.
-The 2013-2014 Organizational Affairs Co-Chairs are:
+The Chair is a great sources of information regarding student organizations and can be contacted via email.
+The 2015-2016 Organizational Affairs Chair is Biftu Bussa (email@example.com)

-If you would like to attend a Senate meeting and see the Co-Chairs in action, meetings take place in the CdC Rauenhorst Ballroom or Student Organization Center Tuesdays during the academic year at noon.
+If you would like to attend a Senate meeting and see the Organizational Affairs Chair in action, meetings take place in the CdC Rauenhorst Ballroom or Student Organization Center Tuesdays during the academic year at noon.

 Student Group Benefits